wwymak/udacity-selfdrivingcar-nd/CarND-Traffic-Sign-Classifier-Project/README.md

 I experimented with three different models:
 1. leNet based, with fewer layers, mainly to check that there isn't a mistake in my data preprocessing.
 2. vgg based -- I copied the structure of the first 2 conv blocks of the vgg network, with minor adjustments to the filter params.
 I didn't put in the 3rd conv block since the starting images are only 32x32 and any further scaling down will mean there's hardly any pixels left.
 The validation accuracy of this architecture is > 96% with image augementation.
 Vgg was chosen as the base as it had a really good result in imagenet and is straighforward to implement.
 While traffic signs are not part of imagenet the nature of the photos are very similar
-3. multiscale CNN  -- in testing dataset I achieved accuracy of 99%, and and accuracy of 99.6% on the validation set.
+3. multiscale CNN  -- similar to the architecture above, but with output from the 1st conv block feeding directly into the fully connected layer after the 2nd conv block.
+The argument behind why this might work better is that both simple and more complex features are used for learning (this is following along the architecture in Yann LeCun's work on the same task http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf ).
+This model has the best result-- in testing dataset I achieved accuracy of 99%, and and accuracy of 99.6% on the validation set.

 Layers in the vgg like model: